ewjay/fapiwiki/FAPI_Meeting_Notes_2019-06-19_Atlantic.rst

 CIBA Issues (Joseph)
 ------------------------------
-#235 - Agreed to put a note
+* #235 - Agreed to put a note
-#234 - Fixed with Pull Request #110
+* #234 - Fixed with Pull Request #110
-#233 -
+* #233 - Accepted.
-#230 - Agreed
+* #230 - Accepted.
-#229 - Agreed to be dealt with ID2
+* #229 - Agreed to be dealt with ID2
-#212 - To be dealt with ID2
+* #212 - To be dealt with ID2
-#201 - To be dealt with ID2.
+* #201 - To be dealt with ID2.
 Related to https://bitbucket.org/openid/fapi/pull-requests/112/ciba-add-clauses-clarifying-request-obj-vs/diff
-#174 - Just add a note.
+* #174 - Just add a note.
-#146 - Consensus on having concrete separate parameters as well as structural guidance.
+* #146 - Consensus on having concrete separate parameters as well as structural guidance.
 Joseph is to make a pull request.
-#121 - Dave's suggestion accepted.
+* #121 - Dave's suggestion accepted.
 Joseph is to make a pull request.
-#228 - Informal extra call to be done at 14:00 UTC this Friday and to be reported back to the list.
+* #228 - Informal extra call to be done at 14:00 UTC this Friday and to be reported back to the list.

 AOB
 ==========================